mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/bindings/_index.md

 Bindings are refreshed when the App is installed, on every channel switch, and when an OAuth2 process with a third party has completed.
 Bindings may also be refreshed when the user moves to a different context, such as opening a thread or a post in a search view.

+An app can trigger a bindings refresh for a specific user by setting `"refresh_bindings":true` in its CallResponse.

 ## Top level bindings

 {{<note "Note:">}}